-Working from his home office in Maine, baseball legend and Mental Performance Coach, Bob Tewksbury took some time out of his client-packed schedule to share his insights with us into some of the approaches and tools he uses with athletes to develop their performance (we’ll give you a hint, a lot of it has to do with adaptability).
+Working from his home office in Maine, baseball legend and Mental Performance Coach, Bob Tewksbury took some time out of his client-packed schedule to share his insights with us into some of the approaches and tools he uses with athletes to develop their performance.
 With an 18-season professional career forming the foundation of his approach, saying that Bob knows what success looks and feels like, along with what drives it, would be an understatement.

 Bob is renowned for being an accurate pitcher in the Major League, having played with teams including the New York Yankees, Chicago Cubs, St. Louis Cardinals, Texas Rangers, San Diego Padres, and the Minnesota Twins, and while his records mark him as baseball royalty, the longevity of his playing career and array of teams tells us the story of a resilient and adaptable athlete.
 With the average professional baseball career being around five to six years, Bob’s 18 years offer a unique perspective to athletes who are now climbing through the ranks of their chosen sport.

 “Having been in the arena, I feel what the athlete feels in any sport really.
 I played baseball, I played in front of 50,000 people.
 I’ve had good days, bad days.
 I know the lifestyle, I know the challenges, and I know what tribulations prevented me from being successful at certain times.”